Posted on

 • Available in over 18 colors with high-quality finishes that don’t leave residue on smooth top stoves like lower-quality brands.

-• High-quality, smooth glass enamel surface – non-scratch & gentle on glass top & induction stoves.
+• High-quality, smooth glass enamel surface: Non-scratch & gentle on smooth top stoves.
 Tested & certified lead & cadmium-free.

 • Thick & dense, it will not warp on your electric stovetop.